lakshitadodeja/Machine_Learning_Team_7/index.md

 **Table 1: Summary of accuracy results for STL and MTL over balanced and unbalanced data sets.**

-For the balanced data set, the performance scores were mostly consistent for both MTL and STL.
-Noticeable performance variations were in the adequate and effective labels where the MTL performed better for precision and recall scores respectively.

-For the imbalanced data set, the recall and f1-scores improved with MTL compared to the STL as expected, but performed lower for precision.
-(Report summary is shown in table 2(a-d)).
+However, this superior performance is limited to majority class.
+For minority class like "ineffective", the imbalanced models have very poor performance (see recall in Table 2. a and 2. c in comparision to Table 2. b and Table 2. d respectively).
+Whereas, for the balanced data set, the performance scores were mostly consistent for both MTL and STL.
+Additionally, we see a distinction between STL and MTL models.
+In general, MTL models are more robust to imbalanced training.
+This is also reflected in the MTL model performance for imbalanced training - we see a more consistent performance across all labels ("adequate", "effective" and "ineffective) for MTL (Table 2. c) vis-a-vis STL performance (see Table 2.a).
+The performance metrics are summarized below in Table 2.

 <table>
 <tr><th> a.
 STL Imbalanced dataset </th><th> b.
 STL Balanced dataset</th></tr>